Senior Academic – Years 7 to 11

 Economics

 Studying GCSE Economics provides a vital understanding of how individuals, businesses, and governments make choices regarding resource allocation in an ever-changing world.
-It develops critical thinking, analytical, and data-interpretation skills, preparing students for careers in law, finance, journalism, and politics, while explaining complex, real-world issues like inflation and unemployment.
+It develops critical thinking, analytical, and data-interpretation skills, preparing pupils for careers in law, finance, journalism, and politics, while explaining complex, real-world issues like inflation and unemployment.

 Year 1